 Table of Contents

 A rollover accident is much more than a usual fender-bender.
-Even if you are an average Joe, the word ‘rollover’ would have given you a hint on this type of traffic collision we are going to delve into.
+Even if you are an average Joe, the word ‘rollover’ would have given you a hint on the type of traffic collision we are going to delve into.
 I am sure you would have enjoyed rollover action sequences in your favorite movies.
 What if you meet with such a crash?
 A happy ride may turn out to be dreadful.
-Moments of fun may end up in mishanter.
+Moments of fun may end in mischief.
 Literally, you would feel flipped over.

 In this blog, we would be exploring the different facets of rollover accidents and the ensuing personal injury claims.

 A rollover accident occurs when the vehicle tips over onto its side or roof.
 Some of the common culprits associated with a rollover accident are SUVs, construction vehicles, vans, pickup trucks, box trucks, four-wheel drives and commercial trucks.

 See how a rollover accident occurred in tis video.